Andrewglass1/teacher-center/README.md

 ## Necessary Setup
   - Postgres running locally
+    - install: `brew install postgresql`
+    - start server: `pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start`
-  - Set environment variables for `bitly_username` and `bitly_api_key` with any bitly account.
+  - Set environment variables for `bitly_username` and `bitly_api_key` with any bitly account, you do not need to register the application, any account will work.
+You can find the api key in the advanced settings on bit.ly under 'legacy api key'.
+    - in `~/.bash_profile`, put `export bitly_username=YOURUSERNAME`, and `export bitly_api_key=YOURAPIKEY`, then source your bash profile in all relevant terminal windows `source ~/.bash_profile`
-  - rake db:create
+  - rake db:setup
-  - rake db:migrate & rake db:test:preapre
+  - rake db:test:prepare
   - rake db:seed